EntySec/Ghost/README.md

 # About ghost framework

-    INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to get remote session on an Android device.
+    INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
+Ghost Framework allows you to open the target's shell, emulate button presses, remove password and much more.

 ***